-The PA/MPH dual degree option is open to students applying to the Physician Assistant program at the Jefferson College of Population Health Professions.
+The PA/MPH dual degree option is open to students applying to the Physician Assistant program at the Jefferson College of Health Professions.

 Physician Assistants with an MPH degree are prepared to make a difference at the patient's side and in the community.
 The degree provides advanced training in research, policy, advocacy, leadership, global health, health equity and quality and safety.
 Additionally, MPH training informs clinical practice with diverse and underserved populations and prepares students to address emerging population health challenges and work effectively on interdisciplinary teams.